stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 to reproduce the whole paper experiment and the subset of the paper experiment (i.e., polynomial cases) as follows:

-- (a) user@VB:~/CAV2022-AeC/experiment$ ./run-exp ../benchmarks/paper/* -t 1800
+- (a) user@VB:~/CAV2022-AeC/experiment$ ./run-exp "../benchmarks/paper/" -t 1800
-- (b) user@VB:~/CAV2022-AeC/experiment$ ./run-exp ../benchmarks/paper/*-poly -t 1800
+- (b) user@VB:~/CAV2022-AeC/experiment$ ./run-exp "../benchmarks/paper/*-poly" -t 1800

-The above commands generates two log directories (i.e., logs-benchmarks-paper and logs-benchmarks-paper-poly) in the current directory.
-Then, 'gen-report' generates two csv files: logs-benchmarks-paper.csv and logs-benchmarks-paper-poly.csv for (a) and (b), respectively.
+The above commands generates two log directories (i.e., log-benchmarks-paper and log-benchmarks-paper-*-poly) in the current directory.
+Then, 'gen-report' generates two csv files: logs-benchmarks-paper.csv and logs-benchmarks-paper-*-poly.csv for (a) and (b), respectively.